-The most recent Community Roundtable SOCM Report indicates that 49% of community teams have one or fewer full-time CMs.
-Many companies try to get by with managing their communities with a bare-bones team for as long as possible, since there is a lack of understanding in the importance and ROI a community truly brings to the table.
-As a result, communities are often viewed as “cost centers” and are therefore not given adequate resources.
+Many companies try to get by with managing their communities with a bare-bones team for as long as possible since there is a lack of understanding of the importance and ROI a community truly brings to the table.
+As a result, communities are often viewed as ‘cost centers’ and are therefore not given adequate resources.

-Some of these roles already exist today but are in their infancy, but what might some of these specialized roles look like?
-For the sake of simplicity, we're only taking a look at general community management, and not delving into other areas such as Developer Relations.
-That's a whole other post in itself!
+Some of these roles already exist today and are in their infancy, but what might some of these specialized roles look like?
+(For the sake of simplicity, we're only taking a look at general community management, and not delving into other areas such as Developer Relations.)

 Community Success Managers

-This role will be responsible for on-boarding new customers, help customers understand community and how to measure it at their company (almost like a consultant), and be their key point of contact once they're up and running.
-If this sounds like something you'd be interested in, submit an application for the first CSM hire at Commsor!
+This role is responsible for onboarding new customers, helping customers understand community and how to measure it at their company (almost like a consultant), and being their key point of contact once they're up and running.

-These are the folks behind the scenes, ensuring that the team and community have processes in place and tools that they need for success.
+Community Ops Managers are the folks behind the scenes, ensuring that the team and community have processes in place and the tools that they need for success.
 They will build escalation procedures, figure out the best rules/guidelines, train new CMs, and have a stronger focus on development and strategy rather than tactical tasks.

 Internal Community Managers